danielshervheim/unity-sdf-generator/readme.md

 ## Notes

 This implementation utilizes compute shaders to speed up the computation process.
 Unity currently has various bugs related to RenderTextures, Texture3D objects, and Compute shaders.
 As such, I compute each voxels value and store it in a 1D buffer (rather than the more natural 3D render texture).
 The buffer is then read back into a Texture3D Object on the CPU, and saved as an asset.

+Unity also has bugs with texture formats other than RGBAxxx.
+I initially planned on using the RFloat texture format to keep the size of the resulting texture down, but Unity is unable to create 3D textures with that format.
+As such, I store the **normals** of the surface in the RGB channels of the texture, and the **distance** in the Alpha channel.
+This allows us to get the normals in the pixel shader directly, rather than recalculating them from the distance gradient (although the visual quality is, admittedly, not great).